 Myth 1: Because I’m plus size, I will automatically have a difficult time conceiving

 It sure can seem this way when you’re actively trying to conceive.
-Despite this all too common feeling, the reality is that it can take any average, healthy couple a year to conceive.
+Despite this all too common feeling, the reality is that it can take an average, healthy couple one year to conceive.
 So, if you’ve been seeing that dreaded single line on pregnancy tests for months on end, you might just need more time…and a little more practice.

 Though for some plus size women, regardless of how much practice or how many ovulation predictor kits they use, there are real reasons why they aren’t able to conceive.
 Being overweight can cause hormonal imbalances that can play a role in disrupting your menstrual cycle.
 In addition, ovulatory disorders can make conceiving either more difficult or near impossible without medical interventions.